johnbeve/PHI-696/Project-3/README.md

   (a) An instance of Material Entity can have an instance of Immaterial Entity as part.

   True.
-Mike's soul is continuant_part_of Mike
+For example, Mike's soul, which is an instance of Immaterial Entity, is continuant_part_of Mike.
+Also, according to Smith (textbook), “Immaterial entities listed under 1. (boundaries and sites) are in some cases continuant parts of their material” (p.
+108).

   (b) An instance of Immaterial Entity can have an instance of Material Entity as part.

+  False.

   (c) An organization may have another organization as part.

   True.
-Constitutional law court is continuant_part_of Courts in some countries.
+For example, a college can have a law school as its part.

   (d) An organization may have no members as part.

   True.
+If a club, say chess club in a school is viewed as a role,  the chess club could lose all its members while still being recognized by the school.

   (e) Any site is partially bounded by some instance of Material Entity.

-  No. Sites are bounded by other sites, which are not material entities.
+  False.
+If a space is surround by other spaces, the boundaries are not material entities.

   (f) A book placed under the leg of a wobbly table has acquired a new function.

-  No. Because function is subProperty of disposition, and there should be physical change involved.
+  False.
+Because function is subProperty of disposition, and there should be physical change (makeup)involved.
+  The book did not gain a new function: it had already had the function.

   (g) A glass vase cushioned with packing material for all time, has the disposition to break.

-  Yes.
+  True, since dispositions are in virtue of the bearer’s physical make-up.

   (h) Spacetime is a class in BFO.

-  No, if spacetime is just a reference system.
+  False.
+Spacetime is just a reference system.

   (i) The continuant fiat boundary class of BFO is closed, meaning, there are no subclasses beyond those identified presently in BFO.
+  False.

 8. Model the following scenario in BFO, introducing whatever terms are needed to do so: John runs for 3 hours, startin slowly, speeding up during the middle, then ending the run at a slower pace.